JonatanKovalik/JonatanKovalik-Portfolio/README.md

 > **Note:**
 > All projects are provided as-is and will remain in their current state.
-> No images or videos are included in any project.
+> No videos are included in any project.

 ---